 The Alexa App is also great for finding and controlling podcasts.

-- You can open the Alexa App on the mobile device or also at the alexa.amazon.com.
+- You can open the Alexa App on a mobile device or also at alexa.amazon.com.

 - Within the main menu, you can select the Video, Music, and Books.